stackhpc/a-universe-from-nothing/README.rst

 Kayobe Configuration for "A Universe from Nothing: Containerised OpenStack deployment using Kolla, Ansible and Kayobe"
 ======================================================================================================================

-Originally created for the Denver 2019 Openstack Infrastructure Summit as a workshop.
+This repository was originally created as a workshop to configure, deploy and get hands-on with Kayobe.

-This repository provides a configuration and guide for the `Kayobe
+It provides a configuration and walkthrough for the `Kayobe
 <https://kayobe.readthedocs.io/en/latest>`__ project based on the
 configuration provided by the `kayobe-config
 <https://git.openstack.org/cgit/openstack/kayobe-config>`__ repository.
-It provides a configuration suitable for deploying containerised OpenStack using Kolla, Ansible and Kayobe.
+It deploys a containerised OpenStack environment using Kolla, Ansible and Kayobe.

 Requirements